-In order to obtain an accurate picture of how well (or poorly) a particular area of the contact center is performing, such as agent productivity or first contact resolution, benchmark testing can deliver valuable insights that contact center leaders can then use to build a business case for investing in areas that are in need of improvement.
+In order to obtain an accurate picture of how well (or poorly) a particular area of the contact center is performing, such as associate productivity or first contact resolution, benchmark testing can deliver valuable insights that contact center leaders can then use to build a business case for investing in areas that are in need of improvement.

 For instance, one of Peppers & Rogers Group’s financial services clients was able to use contact center benchmarking to compare its various loan call center operations against industry standards.
 By doing so, the company was able to establish targeted production standards based on their research and use these insights as the basis for its improvement efforts.